luanpotter/musicp/README.md

 # musicp

-`musicp` is a simple music manager cli that allows you to easily acquire (via youtube), organize and play your favorite musics.
+`musicp` is a simple music manager CLI that allows you to easily acquire (via youtube), organize and play your favorite musics.

 ## Requirements